hypermodularity/hypermodularity.com/README.md

 Modularity is a way to extract each part of code, such functions as a generic part instead of group related code together.
 Most languages have modularity structures, such as packages in Java, with hypermodularity we based ons separated functions.

-## Architecture of Systems, level of Modularisation

-+ At class level - hide its state behind methods,
-+ At the module level - hide its classes behind the module API,
-+ At the system level - hide its modules behind the system API,
-+ Encapsulating at different levels of architecture makes it possible to tackle complexity.

 ## Why make a Modularization